General

 image showing limits for how many emails can you send before considered spam

-Hyper relevance involves going beyond the usual segmentation criteria for personalized emails like:
+Secondly, hyper relevance, which should involve going beyond the usual segmentation criteria for personalized emails like:

 • Industry